DanielBrunnsaker/ProtPredict/README.md

 <Write the shell command as well>

-Alternatively, the data/feature-sets accompanied with explanatory logic programs can be found in intermediateData/generated_features and intermediateData/generated_datasets (make sure to unzip).
+Alternatively, the data/feature-sets accompanied with explanatory logic programs can be found in intermediateData/generated_features and intermediateData/generated_datasets (make sure to unzip the files first).

 # Model training & analysis

-Models are trained using XGBoost on both standard propositional data (protein abundances and metabolite concentrations) and relational features (binary features/logic programs).
+Models are trained using XGBoost on both standard propositional data (protein abundances and metabolite concentrations) and relational features (binary features/logic programs/frequent patterns).

 See the following notebooks: